-- 14.8 Report to the Agency any non-compliance(s) with the Operation Permit (Renewed): - 14.8.1 Within twenty-four (24) hours of the time the Holder of the Operation Permit (Renewed) becomes aware of the non-compliance, the anticipated manner in which it may endanger human health or the environment. - 14.8.2 Within seventy-two (72) hours, submit to the Agency a written report containing a description of the non-compliance, its cause and the period of non-compliance including exact dates and time. - 14.8.3 Submit a report to the Agency indicating the reasons and the anticipated time it is expected to continue if the non-compliance has not been corrected. - 14.9 Implement relevant measures/agreements to avoid conflicts with other land users/communities.
-Conflicts should be reported to the relevant authorities if they occur. - 14.10 Inform the National Trust and Walter Roth Museum if any artefacts of archaeological and anthropological significance are unearthed during the Operation of the Stone Quarry. - 14.11 Submit to the EPA the results of all periodic audits conducted by the GGMC. - 14.12 Submit to the Agency a detailed Project Closure Plan for approval two (2) years prior to closure.
-Thereafter, the closure plan will be updated and reviewed at a frequency agreed to with the Agency, as needed. - 14.13 The Permit Holder shall provide the financial, equipment and technical capacity to adequately respond to any emergency that may occur on site and emergency response shall be immediate.
+- 14.4 Comply with any lawful directions given by the EPA from time-to-time in furtherance of the implementation of any international or other obligations for the environmental protection. - 14.5 Inform the Agency prior to or within thirty (30) days of any change of name or ownership of the operation. - 14.6 Notify the Agency within twenty-one (21) days in event of bankruptcy, liquidation or receivership of the Permit Holder or if the Company becomes a party to an amalgamation. - 14.7 Notify the EPA within one (1) hour of the occurrence of any environmental emergencies such as a sudden disaster, accident, natural, technological or human induced factors that cause or threaten to cause severe environmental damage as well as harm to human health or livelihood. - 14.8 Report to the Agency of non-compliance with the Operation Permit (Modified): - 14.8.1 Within twenty-four (24) hours of the time the Holder of the Operation Permit (Modified) becomes aware of the non-compliance, the anticipated manner in which it may endanger human health or the environment. - 14.8.2 Within seventy-two (72) hours, submit to the Agency a written report containing a description of the non-compliance, its cause and the period of non-compliance including exact dates and time. - 14.8.3 Submit a report to the Agency indicating the reasons and the anticipated time it is expected to continue if the non-compliance has not been corrected. - 14.9 Implement relevant measures/agreements to avoid conflicts with other land users/communities.
+Conflicts should be reported to the relevant authorities if they occur. - 14.10 Inform the National Trust and Walter Roth Museum if any artefacts of archaeological and anthropological significance are unearthed during BK Quarries Inc. operations. - 14.11 Submit to the EPA the results of all periodic audits conducted by the GGMC. - 14.12 Immediately notify the EPA within one (1) hour of any accidental release of contaminants or incidence of pollution into the environment.
+The Permit Holder shall provide the financial, equipment and technical capacity to adequately respond to any emergency that may occur on site and emergency response shall be immediate. - 14.13 Submit to the Agency a detailed Project Closure Plan for approval two (2) years prior to closure.
+Thereafter, the closure plan will be updated and reviewed at a frequency agreed to with the Agency, as needed.